GalKJ/Founders-and-Coders-Feature-project/README.md

 ### Issues

-- add touch control for mobile such as button icons with `addEventListener('touchstart')`
+- add touch control for mobile such as button icons with `addEventListener('touchstart')` `addEventListener('touchmove')` `addEventListener('touchend')`

-Using a switch statement
+- add switch statement for touch direction buttons